Texas Tech beats Oklahoma 69-61 at midpoint of Big 12 season

 BIG PICTURE

 Oklahoma: Manek was coming off a 30-point game in a win over Oklahoma State on Saturday when he had a career-high seven 3-pointers.
 He had gone 20 of 40 from long range his past five games.
-He was only 1 of 6 on 3-pointers against the Red Raiders.
+He was only 1 of 6 on 3-pointers against the Red Raiders, and had only six of his 19 points after halftime.

+”Tech’s really good defensively,” Kruger said. ”They do a great job and Brady’s been doing a terrific job for us scoring the ball.
+Got us off to a good start tonight but again he didn’t get as many looks in the second half for sure.”

 Texas Tech: The Red Raiders played their first game in nine weeks without them or their opponents being ranked.
 They had lost three of their last four games, but were also coming off a stretch when they played three consecutive top-15 teams.
 They lost in overtime to Kentucky, beat West Virginia and lost at Kansas.